mengguang/eagle_ulp_for_jlc/README.md

 # eagle_ulp_for_jlc
-export bom and smt for sz-jlc.com factory
+export bom and smt for sz-jlc.com smt system.

 Drop these two ulp files to your eagle installdir/ulp directory, such as : C:\EAGLE-7.6.0\ulp
 In schematic window, click File - Export - BOM , uncheck List attributes, choose csv format.